IEEEBerkeley/hope-www/lab10.rst

 #.
 Make sure you're using the newer Cairo canvas.
 View -> Cairo Canvas.

 #.
 Tools -> Update PCB from Schematics -> Perform PCB Update -> Close.
+If
+   this option isn't in your menu, return to the schematic editor and click Tools -> Generate Netlist File -> Generate -> Save -> Replace.
+Return to the PCBnew and click Tools -> Netlist -> Read Current Netlist -> Yes.

 #.
 In the end we want something that looks like this: